BenEf97/CompArchBarBen/README.md

 # Computer Architecture Course, Bar and Ben.
-Our MIPS project and homework.
+Our MIPS project and homework, using MARS Simulator.